willyguggenheim/kubify/README.rst

 First class rapid testing, all your services listening for folder changes, so you can code fast, really fast.

+Automated EKS/GKE/AKS, Automated DR/SelfService/OnBoarding, Rapid Test/Develop many Services/Models Simultaneously and Autopilot DevEx.
+Turn Key DevOps/MLOps DR-Enabled Scalable Lowest-Cost Full Rapid Testing Stack.
+Make Devs Happy.
+Reduce Your Cloud Costs.
+Easy Migration.
+Multi-Cloud Redundancy.
+Full Turn Key Solution to Code Faster+Smarter.

+A true turn-key open-source solution for MLOps and DevOps, to make Developers super happy, and optimize their common workflows (integrate them with DevOps, in full).

-If it works on your laptop, it works in prod.
+Ideology: If it works on your laptop, it works in prod.

 How?
 ====